Cleveland Summit

-The Cleveland Summit, also known as the Muhammad Ali Summit, was a meeting on Sunday, June 4, 1967, among twelve leading African-American men, eleven of them athletes and one politician, on the East Side of Cleveland, Ohio.
-Football star Jim Brown organized it in response to Muhammad Ali's decision, a month earlier, not to serve in the Vietnam War.
+The Cleveland Summit, also known as the Muhammad Ali Summit, was a meeting on Sunday, June 4, 1967, among twelve leading African-American men, eleven athletes and one politician, on the East Side of Cleveland, Ohio.
+Football star Jim Brown organized it in response to Muhammad Ali's refusal, a month earlier, to enter the draft for the Vietnam War.
 The participants expressed support for Ali's decision in a press conference following the summit.

 Preparation

 According to one account, the idea for the meeting came about when Ali's manager, Jabir Herbert Muhammad, asked Brown whether he would meet with Ali to assess his plans.
 Brown said, "I came up with the concept of having Ali meet with the top black athletes.
 We had a desire to find out the truth about his protest."
 Wooten invited the athletes.

 Meeting

 Venue

-The meeting took place in an office at 10501 Euclid Avenue, alternatively described as the Negro Industrial Building or an office of the Negro Industrial Economic Union, an African-American empowerment organization founded by Brown and later called the Black Economic Union.
+The meeting took place in an office at 10511 Euclid Avenue, alternatively described as the Negro Industrial Building or an office of the Negro Industrial Economic Union, an African-American empowerment organization founded by Brown and later called the Black Economic Union.
 Its location is now occupied by an office of the American Cancer Society.